 After the presentation and assessment have been concluded, one of the PhD field committee members does the final editing before handing in the report on the PhD student’s progress to the head of the Graduate School of Business and Social Sciences.
 The PhD student and his/her supervisors will of course be informed of what is written about the PhD student’s progress.

 Before the presentation

-The PhD student must forward a 6-8 page report 10 days before the presentation, and slides must be distributed 2 days ahead of the presentation.
+The PhD student must forward a 6-8 page report 10 working days before the presentation, and slides must be distributed two working days ahead of the presentation.

 At the presentation

 After the presentation